-The demise of Queen Victoria’s beloved husband, Prince Albert, dealt Britain’s royal family a hammer blow from which it almost never recovered.
-Helen Rappaport explains why Albert’s death was regarded as a national calamity.
+The demise of Queen Victoria's beloved husband, Prince Albert, dealt Britain's royal family a hammer blow from which it almost never recovered.
+Helen Rappaport explains why Albert's death, most likely from typhoid fever, was regarded as a national calamity

 When Prince Albert breathed his last at 10.50pm on the night of Saturday 14 December 1861 at Windsor, a telegraph message was sent within the hour to the lord mayor that the great bell of St Paul’s Cathedral should toll out the news across London.
 Everyone knew that this sound signified one of two things: the death of a monarch or a moment of extreme national crisis such as war.